Get a sun-sational 50% discount with Crunch - deal expires soon!

 There can be a lot of confusion about what should happen if there’s a redundancy situation whilst you’re on maternity leave.

 The Law (Maternity and Parental Leave regulations) says that:

 “If it is not practicable by reason of redundancy for an Employer to continue to employ a woman on maternity leave, the Employee is entitled to be offered (not just invited to apply for) a suitable available vacancy with her Employer where there is one available.”

 This basically gives the woman priority over other Employees who are at risk of redundancy, even if they are better qualified for the job.
-But this right to a vacancy depends on 2 conditions (from the regulations above):
+But this right to a vacancy depends on two conditions (from the regulations above):

-The Employment Appeals Tribunal commented that if there is more than one suitable vacancy the employer does not have to offer all of the vacancies, or even any particular vacancy (to the employee who is on maternity leave).
+The Employment Appeals Tribunal commented that if there’s more than one suitable vacancy the employer does not have to offer all of the vacancies, or even any particular vacancy (to the employee who is on maternity leave).
 The Employer need only to offer one vacancy and can choose which to offer provided the new job is for work which is both suitable in relation to the employee and appropriate for her to do and is offered on terms and conditions which are not substantially less favourable than the old job.

-They also looked at when the duty to offer a suitable vacancy arises, and decided this was triggered as soon as the Employer becomes aware that the woman’s role is redundant or potentially redundant
+They also looked at when the duty to offer a suitable vacancy arises and decided this was triggered as soon as the employer becomes aware that the woman’s role is redundant or potentially redundant.

-An Employer cannot reject a recruitment candidate for a job (of any duration) because she is pregnant and so could not work for the whole duration of the job (because she would be starting maternity leave).
+An employer cannot reject a recruitment candidate for a job (of any duration) because she is pregnant and so could not work for the whole duration of the job (because she would be starting maternity leave).
 This is unlawful discrimination.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.